veritrans/Veritrans-ios-sdk/MidtransKit/code_usage_swift.md

 self.present(vc!, animated: true, completion: nil)
 ```

-Add two methods to your view controller, these methods are from MidtransUIPaymentViewControllerDelegate protocol
+Implement the delegate methods to your view controller, these methods are from MidtransUIPaymentViewControllerDelegate protocol

 ```
 //ViewController.swift